Superannuation Strategies for Wealth Accumulation

 Concessional contributions are inclusive of employer superannuation guarantee, salary sacrifice and individual tax-deductible expenditures.

-Should you go over the concessional contributions limit of $25,000 (as of 2020/21), it may result in fines and other financial consequences.
+Should you go over the concessional contributions limit, it may result in fines and other financial consequences.

 If you are approaching that concessional limit, it might be time to think about all your options while you still have a chance to make adjustments.